 British protests barely register with the establishment

-When it comes to protests, rallies and marches in Britain we like to think that we are fulfilling our democratic rights by taking to the streets with our banners and placards to sabre rattle at the establishment.
+When it comes to protests, rallies and marches in Britain we like to think that we are fulfilling our democratic right, but Brits barely register with the Establishment.
+By taking to the streets with our banners and placards to sabre rattle at the establishment.

 The reality is the source of our aggravation – usually those in power in government – simply guffaw and carry on doing what they want in the knowledge that by the time night falls it will be over and we will have gone back home.
 And they’re pretty much right!

 Perhaps we should follow the example of the largely peaceful Hong Kong protestors who’ve faced down tear gas, rubber bullets and water cannon as police try to disperse the tens of thousands who regularly march through the city defying a police ban.

 While a few demonstrators on Friday night lit fires, threw petrol bombs at riot police and attacked the parliament building marking the five year anniversary since the Chinese Government blocked democratic elections in Hong Kong, most of those taking part did so peacefully despite police actions.

 A few leading pro-democracy activists and lawmakers were arrested but I doubt this will stop the amazingly resilient protest movement which began against a controversial extradition bill.
 That bill has now been suspended and criminal suspects in Hong Kong will no longer face the threat of being despatched to mainland China for trial.

 Even though the protestors were victorious they have kept up their rallies which have now widened out into a full-on pro-democracy movement in which police clashes have become more aggressive and violent.
 Despite the threat of being tear-gassed, hit by rubber bullets or drenched by water cannon they have continued ever more determined.